Jane Orie

-Jane Clare Orie (born September 18, 1961) is an American politician, attorney, and convicted felon who served in both Houses of the Pennsylvania General Assembly.
+Jane Clare Orie (born September 18, 1961) is an American politician and attorney who served in both Houses of the Pennsylvania General Assembly.
 While in the State Senate, she represented the 40th district, including portions of Allegheny County and Butler County, and served as the Majority Whip.
 Orie is also a former member of the State House, where she represented the 28th district.
 She resigned from the State Senate in May 2012, following her conviction on 14 counts of forgery, conflict of interest and theft of services, and served the minimum two-and-a half years of a two-and-a-half to ten-year prison sentence.
 She was disbarred by the Pennsylvania Supreme Court on December 10, 2014.

 Early life and education

 Orie was born in Pittsburgh, Pennsylvania to a western Pennsylvania political family.
 Her sister Joan Orie Melvin was a judge on the Superior Court of Pennsylvania and is now suspended from her position as a Justice of the Supreme Court of Pennsylvania.
 Orie earned her B.A. from Franklin & Marshall College in 1984 and her J.D. from the Duquesne University School of Law in 1987.
 Orie served as an assistant district attorney in Allegheny County and later as a deputy state attorney general.